geoserver/geoserver.github.io/_posts/2023-10-15-geoserver-2-24-0-released.md

 We would like to thank our 2023 sponsors [North River Geographic Systems Inc](https://northrivergeographic.com/) and [How 2 Map](https://www.how2map.com/) for their financial assistance.

-Keeping GeoServer sustainable requires a long term community commitment If you were unable to contribute time testing the release candidate, [sponsorship options](https://geoserver.org/sponsor/) are available via OSGeo.
+Keeping GeoServer sustainable requires a long term community commitment.
+If you were unable to contribute time testing the release candidate, [sponsorship options](https://geoserver.org/sponsor/) are available via OSGeo.